 Matters become all the more confusing when we consider that we actively seek out music that is considered ‘sad.’
 If we are so bent on avoiding this negative state, what draws us to sad music?
 Is that not counterintuitive?

 There have been a number of theories exploring this conundrum, but no one conclusive argument has fought off the others.
-It is likely a combination of different factors, from personality to situation and circumstance, that draw us towards music of a somber character.
+It is likely a combination of different factors, from personality to situation and circumstance, that draw us towards the music of a sombre character.

-When researchers define emotions, there are two predominate axis: valence (positive or negative) and arousal (energetic or slow).
-Sadness occupies the lower rungs of both dimensions; anger is low valence and high arousal; excited is high in both categories; calm is high valence and low arousal.
+When researchers define emotions, there are two predominant axis: valence (positive or negative) and arousal (energetic or slow).
+Sadness occupies the lower rungs of both dimensions; anger is low valence and high arousal; excitement is high in both categories; calm is high valence and low arousal.

 When researchers look at emotion in music, many factors come into consideration.
 Sadness comes through in the minor scale, low and drawn-out notes, and a slow tempo.
 That description mirrors the emotion scale described above—low and slow.

 Most genres can manoeuvre between these dimensions.
 Taste in certain types of music doesn’t seem to preclude a taste in the emotions portrayed.
 Metal heads with no taste in pop might still enjoy a slower song with a higher valence—provided it still has distorted guitars of course.

 That being said, sad music does seem to be preferred by people higher in measures of empathy and introversion.
 While this will lead to a greater number of sad songs populating an introvert’s playlists, a situation is likely a greater factor.